mirzask/cardi/content/Nuclear/Myocardial Blood Flow (MBF).md

 ---
 - [[Positron Emission Tomography (PET)|PET]] measurement of MBF assesses the entire coronary circulation, including focal obstruction and diffuse disease of the epicardial coronary arteries, the functioning of the microvasculature(‼️), and the ability of the cell membrane to transport the radionuclide into the cell.
 	- Yes, MBF can be useful for detection of [[Microvascular Dysfunction|coronary microvascular disease]]
 - Interpretation of myocardial perfusion imaging (MPI) studies has been primarily qualitative or semi-quantitative in nature, assessing regional perfusion defects in relative terms.
-Quantitative positron emission tomography (PET) measurements of myocardial blood flow (MBF) in absolute terms (milliliters per gram per minute) offer a paradigm shift in the evaluation and management of patients with CAD.[^asnc]
+Quantitative positron emission tomography (PET) measurements of myocardial blood flow (MBF) in absolute terms (milliliters per gram per minute, mL/g/min) have led to a paradigm shift in the evaluation and management of patients with CAD.[^asnc]
 	- Coincides with shift from anatomical gold standard (i.e., coronary angiogram) to a functional one
 - Non-invasive quantification of MBF extends the scope of conventional MPI from detection of end-stage, advanced, and flow-limiting epicardial CAD to early stages of atherosclerosis or microvascular dysfunction and assessment of balanced reduction of MBF in all three major coronary arteries.[^asnc]
+	- By quantifying hyperemic MBF or MFR in absolute terms, PET can identify early functional abnormalities of the coronary circulation, which may be a precursor of the ensuing CAD process.
+Recall, the **ischemic cascade** highlighted in [[Positron Emission Tomography (PET)|PET]].
 - Useful to couple MPI with [[Cardiac PET Imaging#Quantification of Myocardial Blood Flow|quantification of myocardial blood flow (MBF)]] as MBF adds usefulness in 6 distinctive areas: [^bateman]
 	- Improved diagnosis of epicardial CAD
 	- Improved assessment of extent and severity of epicardial CAD